 How do you move out when you can’t afford it?

-It’s important for your financial health to not move out until you can afford it.
-Planning and budgeting will be part of the process.
-If you dive into those concepts but still feel you can’t afford to move out, look into sharing expenses with a roommate or perhaps taking on a side hustle to earn extra income.
+It’s important for your financial health to not move out until you can afford to do so.
+To get to that point as quickly as possible, consider saving some of every paycheck and putting it in a savings account earmarked for your move.
+You might also want to look into sharing expenses with a roommate or perhaps taking on a temporary side hustle to earn extra income.

 How do I know if I’m ready to move out?

 You can get an idea of whether or not you’re ready to leave your parents’ place by calculating how much it will cost to live on your own.
-Sometimes, it’s just a matter of accruing how much money you need to move out.
-If you can afford to pay rent and other necessities, spend money on some “wants” (such as the occasional movie or dinner out), and have some emergency fund savings, then you may be ready.
+Sometimes, it’s just a matter of having a sufficient amount of income and savings.
+If you can afford to pay for rent and other necessities, plus have some fun (such as the occasional movie or dinner out), and you’ve built up some emergency savings, then you may be ready.

 Photo credit: iStock/Hache